Effective 3/31/2014. Last reviewed and updated 8/12/2016.

 We may also use your information in the ways described above through a third-party contractor rather than in-house.
-If we do, we’ll require our contractors to protect your data on terms at least as strict as those in this policy.
+If we do, we’ll require our contractors to protect your data on terms at least as strict as those in this Policy.

-We host the Site and operate the Platform using third parties, including SoftLayer® and Rackspace® (the “hosting providers”).
-For this reason, we will provide the information we collect to Hosting Providers, and the Hosting Providers will serve it from its data centers throughout the United States.
+We host the Site and operate the Platform using third parties, including AWS®, SoftLayer® and Rackspace® (the “Hosting Providers”).
+The Hosting Providers will host your Platform from its data centers throughout the United States.

 We use a third party, Stripe®, to process subscription payments, and therefore provide them with the Personally Identifiable Information required to charge your credit card.

 We may use third-party services either embedded into our Site (such as Tumblr®, Disqus®, Mixpanel™, VWO®, Intercom®, KISSMetrics™, Moz™, Segment™ and Google® Analytics) or outside of it (such as GitHub® and Twitter®) to communicate with you or to enhance the function of the Site and the Services.

-Finally, we may be required by law or court order to provide Personally Identifiable Information or Non-personally Identifiable Information to government authorities or private parties.
+We may be required by law or court order to provide Personally Identifiable Information or Non-personally Identifiable Information to government authorities or private parties.
 We fully cooperate with law enforcement agencies in identifying those who use the Services for illegal activities, and we may report to law enforcement any activities that we believe in good faith are unlawful.
 We may need to release the information we collect to third parties when we believe it is appropriate to comply with the law, to enforce our legal rights, to protect the rights, safety or property of our business and others, or to assist with industry efforts to control fraud, spam or other undesirable conduct and as needed to support auditing, compliance, and corporate governance functions.

 You may request a copy of any or all of your Personally Identifiable Information in our possession, and we will honor your request within 30 days.
-(If we must incur expenses to comply with your request, we may charge you a reasonable fee to cover these expenses if permitted by law.)
+If we must incur expenses to comply with your request, we may charge you a reasonable fee to cover these expenses if permitted by law.
 If you believe any of the Personally Identifiable Information we have collected from you is inaccurate, you can email email@example.com with a request to update this information.
 We will honor your request within 30 days.

-Mailgun has further committed to refer unresolved privacy complaints under the US-EU and US-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureaus.
+Mailgun has further committed to refer unresolved privacy complaints under the US-EU and US-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureau.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Mailgun, please visit the BBB EU SAFE HARBOR web site at www.bbb.org/us/safe-harbor-complaints for more information and to file a complaint.
-Please note that the BBB EU SAFE HARBOR can not handle all privacy complaints, but only those related to alleged violations of the Safe Harbor Privacy Principles.
+Please note that the BBB EU SAFE HARBOR cannot handle all privacy complaints, but only those related to alleged violations of the Safe Harbor Privacy Principles.

 The Services are only intended for adults, and use by children under thirteen years old is forbidden.
 We will never intentionally collect Personally Identifiable Information from children under thirteen years old.

-If we elect to transfer ownership or control of the Services, whether in whole or in part, to a third party (for instance through a merger or sale), that third party will take over this policy and abide by its terms.
-We may notify you of any such transfer, but we won’t require your consent to transfer this policy or your information to such a third party.
+If we elect to transfer ownership or control of the Services, whether in whole or in part, to a third party (for instance through a merger or sale), that third party will take over this Policy and abide by its terms.
+We may notify you of any such transfer, but we won’t require your consent to transfer this Policy or your information to such a third party.

-If you have questions about this policy, or if you’re concerned that we are using your information improperly, please contact us by mail:
+If you have questions about this Policy, or if you’re concerned that we are using your information improperly, please contact us by mail:

 by email: firstname.lastname@example.org